CYFARE/HellFire/README.md

 ## Install & Update HellFire

 Stay updated with the latest versions and installer on our [Releases](https://github.com/CYFARE/HellFire/releases/) page.

-Windows installer exe will automatically upgrade/update the existing install without removing/changing your bookmarks or settings :)

 For GNU/Linux, check the following: